All higher-dimensional Majumdar-Papapetrou black holes: Positive mass on manifolds with conical singularities

 \section{Positive mass on manifolds with conical singularities}

-Here we prove a generalisation of a simple version of the positive mass theorem due to Witten~\cite{Witten:1981mf} and Bartnik~\cite{Bartnik} to allow for conically singular ends, that was invoked in the main text. \paragraph{Theorem.} Let $(\Sigma, h)$ be a $d\geq 3$-dimensional asymptotically-flat Riemannian manifold with conical singularities.
-If $\text{Ric}(h)\geq 0$ then the ADM mass $m \geq 0$ and $m=0$ occurs iff $(\Sigma, h)$ is flat. \\
+Here we prove a generalisation of a simple version of the positive mass theorem due to Witten~\cite{Witten:1981mf} and Bartnik~\cite{Bartnik} to allow for conically singular ends, that was invoked in the main text.
+First, we recall the definitions of asymptotically flat and conically singular ends for a $d\geq 3$-dimensional Riemannian manifold $(\Sigma, h)$.